-Work in 2010 shifted to implementation of comprehensive plans.
+Work in 2010 and 2011 shifted to implementation of comprehensive plans.
 Following requests for information by several local governments, SEWRPC staff developed model public participation plans for amending comprehensive plans.
-A sample application form, public notice, resolution for Plan Commission approval, and ordinance for governing body adoption of a plan amendment were also prepared.
+In 2010, a sample application form, public notice, resolution for Plan Commission approval, and ordinance for governing body adoption of a plan amendment were prepared.
 Separate packets with a cover summary were developed for towns that have adopted independent comprehensive plans, towns that have adopted a multi-jurisdictional comprehensive plan as the town plan, and cities and villages.
-The packets were posted on the SEWRPC website; and were distributed and reviewed at County and Towns' Association workshops during the summer of 2010.
+The packets are posted on the SEWRPC website.
+During 2011, Commission staff worked with staff from Kenosha, Ozaukee, Walworth, and Washington Counties to determine how best to incorporate State-mandated farmland preservation plan updates into the County comprehensive plans.